BY: Jeremy Helligar

 How do you want to charge your razor?

-Unlike traditional razors, electric shavers need more than just your hand motion to do the job of removing and trimming hair.
-Most of them are powered in one of three ways: plugging into an electric outlet with a cord, inserting batteries, or connecting to a charging station.
-Corded shavers are probably the least convenient because they need to be plugged in when they’re in use, which limits where you can use them and practically guarantees the cord will get in the way while you’re shaving.
+Unlike traditional razors, most electric shavers are powered in one of three ways: plugging into an electric outlet with a cord, inserting batteries, or connecting to a charging station.
+Corded shavers are probably the least convenient because they need to be plugged in when they’re in use, which limits where you can use them—and practically guarantees the cord will get in the way while you’re shaving.

 Batteries eliminate the need for a cord, but the shaver may quickly drain them of power, producing a less than ideal—and possibly incomplete—experience.
 If you go the chargeable route, which we recommend, make sure the electric shaver is fully charged before each use.
 If it runs out of power mid-shave, you’ll have to charge it up before you finish the job.
 Most of them will give you around one hour at full charge, but some will keep buzzing for longer.